Last Updated on 27 August 2024 by Cycloscope

 Tambunan to Tenom

-The next 20km are an easy flat, with not much to see but the beautiful sky of Borneo, which never disappoints.
+The next 20km is an easy flat, with not much to see but the beautiful sky of Borneo, which never disappoints.
 Then is up and down for 36km to Keningau, a fairly large town with everything you need.
-This stretch offers some free camping spot, we opted for a bridge to be sheltered from the night rainfall.
+This stretch offers some free camping spots, so we opted for a bridge to be sheltered from the night rainfall.
 Terrible noises though.

 Tenom